Sanko-Seika Cheese Almond Rice Crackers

-The prefecture where I live, Niigata is famous as a rice-producing area in Japan.
-In fact, the rice is tasty, so Niigata’s Sake rice wine and rice snacks are also popular nationwide.
+The prefecture where I live, Niigata is the largest producer of rice in Japan and the rice is well known for being tasty, so Niigata’s Sake rice wine and rice snacks are also popular nationwide.

-When it comes to the rice cracker that Niigata Prefecture boasts, “Kaki no Tane (柿の種)” is especially well-known.
-Kaki no Tane is a bit spicy, savory, orange-colored rice cracker that looks kind of like a crescent moon.
+For example, when it comes to the rice cracker that Niigata boasts, “Kaki no Tane (柿の種)” is especially famous.
+It is a bit spicy, savory, orange-colored rice cracker that originated in a confectionery maker in Niigata “Naniwaya (浪花屋)“.

-Other than Kaki no Tane, there are a variety of rice crackers from Niigata that are widely enjoyed in Japan.
-Representative examples of such products include Kameda Happy Turn, Potapota Yaki, Soft Salad, and Age Ichiban, and what I picked up today is also among them.
+Other than Kaki no Tane, a variety of rice crackers from Niigata are widely enjoyed in Japan, which includes Kameda-Seika Happy Turn, Potapota Yaki, Soft Salad, Age Ichiban, and what I introduce here “Sanko-Seika Cheese Almond”.

 Sanko-Seika Cheese Almond (三幸製菓 チーズアーモンド)

-This Japanese product has 16 small pieces of individually packed rice crackers in the package, and as the product name suggests, the Japanese rice cracker is topped with a whole almond and processed cheese.
+Introduced in 1985 by Sanko, Cheese Almond contains 16 pieces of individually packed rice crackers in the package, and as its name indicates, the Japanese snack is topped with a whole almond and processed cheese.

-These rice snacks are a kind of “Senbei (煎餅)“, which is a traditional Japanese rice cracker made of non-glutinous “Uruchi (うるち)” rice, the staple food of the Japanese.
+These rice crackers are a kind of “Senbei (煎餅)” because they are made of non-glutinous rice “Uruchi-Mai (うるち米)”, the staple of the Japanese diet.

-Lastly, according to the ingredient list on the back of the package, the Sanko-Seika Cheese Almond cracker mainly consists of almond, non-glutinous Uruchi rice, whey powder, vegetable oil, cheese powder, starch, powdered skim milk, soy sauce, dextrin, bonito extract, and milk sugar.
+Based on that, with 15 kcal and 0.03 grams of salt equivalents per piece, the Japanese treat mainly consists of almond, non-glutinous rice Uruchi-Mai, whey powder, vegetable oil, cheese powder, starch, powdered skim milk, soy sauce, dextrin, bonito extract, and milk sugar.